gradio-app/gradio/README.md

 ### Chatbots: The `ChatInterface` Class

-Gradio includes another high-level class, `gr.ChatInterface`, which is specifically designed to create Chatbot UIs
+Gradio includes another high-level class, `gr.ChatInterface`, which is specifically designed to create Chatbot UIs.

 The `gr.ChatInterface` class also wraps a function, but this function must have a specific signature.
 The function should take two arguments: `message` and then `history` (the arguments can be named anything, but must be in this order)